 This hotel has been certified with the Green Key eco-label since April 2011.
 The Green Key is a worldwide eco-label awarded to leisure organisations such as hotels, conference and holiday centres, campsites and leisure facilities.

 Responsible Business is not just about the environment.
-The hotel works diligently on social and economic issues that affect the local community, including:
+The Radisson Blu EU Hotel, Brussels works diligently on social and economic issues that affect the local community, including:

-- Annually, a team from the hotel runs 20 kilometres for World Childhood Foundation donations to the local charity NASCI.
+- Annually, a team from the Radisson Blu EU Hotel, Brussels runs 20 kilometres for World Childhood Foundation donations to the local charity NASCI.

-- The hotel organises several endeavors, including concerts, and participates in the Christmas market to benefit the World Childhood Foundation.
+- The Radisson Blu EU Hotel, Brussels organises several endeavours, including concerts, and participates in the Christmas market to benefit the World Childhood Foundation.

 - Donations are made to orphanages.